2. Communication, confidentiality and feedback

 When a CIS student is required to complete entrance examinations for another school, and parents request that they take the test and be supervised at CIS, the following protocols will apply:

-3. Parents will be responsible for covering the cost of the half-day supply teacher ($120.00 + GST) as well as the cost for getting the entrance examinations to the next school.
+- Parents will be responsible for covering the administrative costs as well as the cost for getting the entrance examinations to the next overseas school.
 The payment can be made by parents on the day of the exam at the finance counter (see 6.2 for opening hours) in the main office, and a receipt will be issued.
 Our Finance department will pay the Supply Teacher for their services directly.

 It is important that these tests are kept secure/confidential and mailed/couriered by CIS.
 Parents should not review the exams before or after completion.